Superannuation in Australia: Assumptions and limitations

+Cost of Tax Concessions

+The 2023 Intergenerational Report published by the Commonwealth Department of the Treasury predicts that "Superannuation tax concessions as a proportion of GDP are projected to increase from around 1.9 per cent in 2022–23 to 2.4 per cent in 2062–63.
+It is projected to overtake Age Pension expenditure in the 2040s.
+The increase is driven primarily by earnings tax concessions rising from around 1.0 per cent of GDP in 2022–23 to 1.5 per cent of GDP in 2062–63."

 Operation

 Accumulation phase

 Superannuation is compulsory for all employed people working and residing in Australia.
 Federal law dictates minimum amounts that employers must contribute to the superannuation accounts of their employees, on top of standard wages or salaries.

-Most employees have their superannuation contributed to large funds - either industry funds (not-for-profit mutual funds, managed by boards composed of industry stakeholders), or retail funds (for-profit commercial funds, principally managed by financial institutions).
+Most employees have their superannuation contributed to large funds – either industry funds (not-for-profit mutual funds, managed by boards composed of industry stakeholders), or retail funds (for-profit commercial funds, principally managed by financial institutions).
 However, some Australians can have their superannuation deposited into self-managed superannuation funds.

 The Australian Government outlines a set percentage of employee income that should be paid into a superannuation account.
 Since July 2002, this rate has increased from 9% to 10% in July 2021, and stopped increasing at 12% in July 2025.
 Employees are also encouraged to supplement compulsory superannuation contributions with voluntary contributions, including diverting their wages or salary income into superannuation contributions under so-called salary sacrifice arrangements.

 Retirement phase

 There is no standard retirement age in Australia.
 As of July 2023, members can start to draw some money from their superannuation once they reach age 60 (people born before 1 July 1964 will have already reached their required age under older rules).
 On reaching age 65, or on ceasing employment after age 60 members have total access to their superannuation balance.
 In most cases this can be taken as a tax-free lump sum or a tax-free income stream.

 Decisions on when to retire are likely to be influenced by the government Age Pension which, as of July 2023, commences at age 67.

 At retirement, each member has a lump sum balance.
 Most superannuation funds offer an account-based (drawdown) product for drawing retirement income.
 Some funds provide access to lifetime annuities purchased using the member's balance.

-A person can withdraw funds out of a superannuation fund when they meets one of the conditions of release, such as retirement, terminal medical condition, or permanent incapacity, as noted in Schedule 1 of the Superannuation Industry (Supervision) Regulations 1994.
+A person can withdraw funds out of a superannuation fund when they meet one of the conditions of release, such as retirement, terminal medical condition, or permanent incapacity, as noted in Schedule 1 of the Superannuation Industry (Supervision) Regulations 1994.
 As of 1 July 2018, members have also been able to withdraw voluntary contributions made as part of the First Home Super Saver Scheme (FHSS).